A Real-Time Solver For Time-Optimal Control Of Omnidirectional Robots with Bounded Acceleration: Experimental Results

 \section{Experimental Results}

 \seclabel{experimental}

-We performed ablation tests to see how the differnt parts of TSOCS affect its success rate.
+We performed ablation tests in simulation to see how different parts of TSOCS affect its success rate.
 We also performed experiments in simulation and on real robots to evaluate 1) the execution times for TSOCS, 2) its accuracy at reaching final locations and velocities, and 3) the tradeoff between location and velocity accuracy for trajectories with non-zero final velocities.
-For the subset of the experiments with zero final velocities, we compared the results of TSOCS to NTOC.
+For the experiments with zero final velocities, we compared the results of TSOCS to NTOC.

 \paragraph{TSOCS implementation} We implemented TSOCS in C++ using Ceres-Solver~\cite{ceres-solver} as the nonlinear least-squares optimizer.
 Our implementation took an average of $0.38\si{\milli\second}$ to solve the TOC-ORBA problem for each iteration of closed loop control (\secref{iterative}), with some iterations taking as long as $9\si{\milli\second}$.
 The controller runs at $60\si{\hertz}$, so our implementation is able to execute within the timing constraints for real-time control.